divviup/public-docs/docs/intro.md

 # Overview

 Divvi Up is a privacy preserving metrics platform for collecting aggregate statistics.
-You can use it to gain insights on your user base while respecting users' individual privacy, eliminating the need to store PII for telemetry, and mitigating compliance risks.
+Using Divvi Up can help users gain insights into a user base while respecting users' individual privacy, eliminating the need to store PII for telemetry, and mitigating compliance risks.

-This documentation site is a work-in-progress, and will regularly be updated with new content.
+The best two places to get started are:

+- [How it Works](./how-it-works) - a high level overview of the Divvi Up system
+- [Command Line Tutorial](./command-line-tutorial) - a hands on introduction to the Divvi Up system